 David Fischer | ©Christian Palm

-David Fischer has performed Lied at the Swiss Festival classique des Haudères, in Geneva and at the Bonner Schumannfest, among others.
-In 2022, David Fischer and Pauliina Tukiainen made their debut at the Schaffhauser Meisterkonzerte with Schubert’s song cycle „Die schöne Müllerin“.
-This year, David Fischer and Andreas Frese will once again perform at the Weilburger Schlosskonzerte, including Schumann’s „Dichterliebe“.
+In the realm of art song, David Fischer has performed at the Swiss Festival Classique des Haudères, in Geneva, and at the Bonner Schumannfest.
+In 2022, he made his debut at the Schaffhauser Meisterkonzerte with Schubert’s song cycle Die schöne Müllerin.
+In 2024, he performed the same work at the Weilburger Schlosskonzerte.